-i-D's music class of 2017: RAY BLK | read | i-D
+i-D's music class of 2017: ray blk | read | i-D

 Ray BLK wears jacket Caitlin Price.

 Ray BLK is the South London girl with the big soul voice.
-Catford, YouTube, street fashion, post-colonial Nigerian literature, Amy Winehouse, Lauryn Hill and Lily Allen rolled into one amazing whole, last week the 23-year-old became the first unsigned artist to nab top spot on the BBC Sound of Poll, beating off the lies of AJ Tracey, Anderson .Paak in the process.
-Not only preternaturally smart and switched on (she's an English lit postgrad, folks), Ray BLK is an absolute barometer for her soundings, soaking up all the sprawling, streaming, struggling and chit-chattering of South London and making it her very own.
+Catford, YouTube, street fashion, post-colonial Nigerian literature, Amy Winehouse, Lauryn Hill and Lily Allen rolled into one amazing whole, the 23-year-old became the first unsigned artist to nab top spot on the BBC Sound of Poll last week, beating off the likes of AJ Tracey and Anderson .Paak in the process.
+Not only preternaturally smart and switched-on (she's an English lit postgrad, folks), Ray BLK is an absolute barometer for her soundings, soaking up all the sprawling, streaming, struggling, and chit-chattering of South London and making it her very own.
 If you're looking for the sound of now, you just found it.

 Name: Ray BLK